overture-stack/docs/README.md

 - **The home page is at `/home/`, not `/`**: this build's `/` is the documentation homepage.
 The marketing build gets its own root later in the port, when the two hostnames are separated.

-- **Styles are Sass, and they are scoped**: the marketing pages carry their own styling built on [Bulma](https://bulma.io/), which would otherwise fight the documentation theme.
+- **Styles are Sass, and they are scoped**: the marketing pages carry their own styling, which would otherwise fight the documentation theme.
 Every stylesheet is imported inside a `.marketing` block by `website/src/marketing/styles/index.scss`, and only `MarketingPage.tsx` imports that file.
 If you are adding marketing styles, add a partial and import it there rather than importing a stylesheet from a component.

 - **Assets live in `website/static/img/marketing/`** and are referenced by path, not imported.

 > [!NOTE]
-> `website-legacy/` is a staged, read-only copy of the Gatsby site, kept only for reference while the port finishes and deleted when it does.
-It is not built and not deployed.
-Do not fix things there; fix them in the ported pages, or in [overture-stack/website](https://github.com/overture-stack/website) if the change needs to reach the site currently serving overture.bio.
+> The staged copy of the Gatsby site that lived here during the port was deleted once the pages were rebuilt. [overture-stack/website](https://github.com/overture-stack/website) still serves overture.bio, so a change that needs to reach the live site goes there, not here.

 ## Repository structure